 - If Figma recognizes this font.

 One important thing to understand is that only the user importing components using story.to.design actually needs to have the font installed.
-Others, even if using those components, do not need it because Figma uses a clever system where the text’s vector paths are saved, allowing them to see the text properly rendered even without having the font installed.
+Others, even if using those components, do not need it because Figma uses a clever system where the text’s vector paths are saved, allowing them to see the text properly rendered, even without installing the font beforehand.

-The font name story.to.design instructs Figma to use is the internal name of the font rendered within your Storybook.
+The font name story.to.design instructs Figma to use is the internal name of the font rendered within Storybook, Backlight or Histoire.